 It’s obvious that I’m way behind on the search engine tricks discovery game, especially with regards to Google Gravity.
-The more I’m looking into tricks similar to “I’m feeling curious” (tricks within or around the Google search engine) what people online seem to be calling Easter Eggs, the more I’m making fun discoveries.
+The more I’m looking into tricks similar to “I’m feeling curious” (tricks within or around the Google search engine) what people online seem to be called Easter Eggs, the more I’m making fun discoveries.
 Examining online technology inventions is something I find very interesting and is a significant motivating factor in the topics I choose to write about here.

 What is Google Gravity and how to use it?

 A general mistake most technology blogs seem to make with this trick is compiling a bunch of different Easter Eggs into one and calling it Gravity Google or something similar.
 That’s completely inaccurate.
 I know of at least 20 different search engine tricks and many of them I’ve blogged about on this website.
 They all have separate names, characteristics, and unique search strings.

 So, what is it then?
 It’s a representation of the Google search engine homepage where every element on the page is turned into an object on its own and can be dragged or thrown around the page.
 The gravity effect comes into play when all the elements fall to the bottom as if they were in a zero gravity environment.
 The best demonstration of the trick and my personal favorite can be seen here: http://mrdoob.com/projects/chromeexperiments/google-gravity

 Now that that’s cleared up let’s take a look at how this works.
 This easiest demonstration can be seen by watching this video, but I’ve added instruction below as well.
 The video is slightly long (3 minutes).
 I might create my own sometime soon.
 I just haven’t found the time to do it.